INSEAD GMAT Score: What Score Do I Need?

 Three Key Factors Underlying How INSEAD Views GMAT Scores

-For determining what GMAT score makes sense for your INSEAD application, it helps to understand the following three factors, each of which affects how INSEAD admissions views GMAT scores.
+You want to determine what GMAT score makes sense for your INSEAD application.
+It helps to understand the following three factors, each of which affects how the INSEAD admissions folks view GMAT scores.

-First, to some degree, the INSEAD MBA admissions committee sees an applicant’s GMAT exam score as a sign of the applicant’s caliber.
+First, the INSEAD MBA admissions committee sees an applicant’s GMAT exam score as a sign of the applicant’s caliber.
 In other words, like any other business school, all else equal, INSEAD prefers higher GMAT scores to lower ones.

-However, that’s not the whole story, because another factor affecting how INSEAD views GMAT scores is that INSEAD’s admissions process is truly holistic.
-In other words, the admissions committee strongly considers applicant qualities other than GMAT scores, such as international outlook or ability to contribute to the INSEAD learning experience.
-In fact, INSEAD makes a point of encouraging people to apply to the MBA program regardless of whether they have scored high on the GMAT.
+However, that’s not the whole story.
+Another factor affecting how INSEAD views GMAT scores is that INSEAD’s admissions process is truly holistic.
+In other words, the admissions committee strongly considers applicant qualities other than GMAT scores.
+These include such things as an international outlook or the ability to contribute to the INSEAD learning experience.
+In fact, INSEAD makes a point of encouraging people to apply to the MBA program regardless of their GMAT score.
 So, clearly, INSEAD admissions is not looking only for candidates with high GMAT scores.

-However, the third factor that must be taken into consideration by the admissions committee is that the INSEAD MBA program is a one-year program.
+However, the third factor considered by the admissions committee is that the INSEAD MBA program is a one-year program.
 Of course, a program designed to deliver an MBA degree in one year is intense.
-To do well in such a program, MBA students have to have strong academic capacity.
-So, INSEAD admissions can deemphasize GMAT scores only so much, because they need confirmation that a candidate can thrive in such an intense program.
+To do well in such a program, MBA students have to have strong academic abilities.
+So, INSEAD admissions can de-emphasize GMAT scores only so much, because they need confirmation that a candidate can thrive in such an intense program.
 GMAT scores are good indicators of the readiness of candidates to do so.

 KEY FACT: